rkaveski/simple-import-replacement/README.md

 ## Description

-This script processes files in your project directory and converts relative import paths to absolute import paths based on the specified root directory.
+This script processes files in your current directory (or a specified one) and its subdirectories, converting relative import paths to absolute import paths.
 It supports `ts`, `tsx`, `js`, and `jsx` file extensions.

 ## Installation